Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills

 A derivative, such as $\rd_{i}$ or $\covD_{i}$, has the `dimension of $x^{-1}$'.
 Therefore, the \emph{p-normalizations} of $\rd_{i}$ and $\covD_{i}$ at $s$ (denoted by $\nb_{i}(s)$ and $\calD_{i}(s)$, respectively) are defined as

 An estimate concerning homogeneous norms (e.g. H\"older, Sobolev Gagliardo-Nirenberg and etc.) naturally leads to a corresponding estimate in terms of the respective p-normalized norms; we will refer to this process as the \emph{Correspondence Principle}.
-We will not make any effort to formulate a rigorous version of the principle, as it would be unpractical and overly complicated; instead, we will be satisfied with the following `cookbook-recipe' type formulation, whose validity should be obvious every time the principle is invoked.

 \begin{corrPrinciple} Suppose that we are given an estimate in terms of norms $X_{i}$ of scalar- or $\LieAlg$-valued functions $\sgm_{i} = \sgm_{i}(x)$, all of which are homogeneous.
 Suppose furthermore that the estimate is scale-invariant, in the sense that both sides transform the same under scaling.